AARNet/Digital-Skills-GitBook/ict-proficiency-productivity/spreadsheets.md

 | =COUNT(A1:A10)   | Displays the number of cells from A1 through to A10 that have numerical values in them |

 ### Freeze rows or columns
 If you have a large amount of data that you need to scroll through to see you may want to “freeze” the top row or first column so that it remains visible when you scroll down or across.
 This will let you see the headings or labels next to your data.
-In Google sheets do this by clicking the View menu then Freeze then select if you want to freeze rows, columns or both.
+In Google Sheets do this by clicking the View menu then Freeze then select if you want to freeze rows, columns or both.

-In the Numbers program the header for columns and rows are ‘frozen’ by default.
+In the Numbers program the header for columns and rows are "frozen" by default.
 Adjust this in the Table menu.

 ### Autofill
 Autofill is a function in spreadsheets that allows you to automatically fill in data rather than typing it.
 If you want to enter 30 into many cells write 30 in the first cell.
 Then click the cell so it is highlighted – there will be a small square in the bottom-right of the cell.
 Click and hold this square with the mouse pointer then drag the mouse down or across into the cells where you want the same data to appear.
 This is slightly different in the Numbers program where you will drag the circle from the middle of the cell.